amidav16/React-Social-media-website/README.md

 Necessary but not sufficient requirements to get at least a (E - D) Grade

-Write a home page with React
+- Write a home page with React
-At least 2 other React pages that can be accessed via React-Router At least one page should have some “state”, whose change should be triggerable from the GUI (i.e., there should be some actions for which a React component should be re-rendered and produce different HTML)
+- At least 2 other React pages that can be accessed via React-Router
+- At least one page should have some “state”, whose change should be triggerable from the GUI
+- (i.e., there should be some actions for which a React component should be re-rendered and
+- produce different HTML)
-Create a RESTful API handling at least one GET and one POST (besides the ones for authentication/authorization of users), using JSON.
+- Create a RESTful API handling at least one GET and one POST (besides the ones for authentication/authorization of users), using JSON.
   The frontend must use such API.

 ### `NOT DONE`

 Necessary but not sufficient requirements to get at least a C:

-You need to handle authentication/authorization, e.g., session-based via cookies: No
+- You need to handle authentication/authorization, e.g., session-based via cookies: NOT DONE

 Necessary but not sufficient requirements to get at least a B:

-Add WebSockets to your app, with the frontend using it: No
+- Add WebSockets to your app, with the frontend using it: NOT DONE

 ## Application Requirements Done/Not Done: